D.R. Horton, Inc. research snapshot

 DHI AI Stock Forecast Scenarios

-The DHI AI stock forecast uses scenario math around the $155.72 closing price and $10.72 TTM EPS.
-The audited three-year framework produced a bearish area near $101, a base area near $157, and a bullish area near $203 before dividends.
-The range is wide because DHI combines scale and cash returns with housing-cycle sensitivity.
+The DHI AI stock forecast uses scenario math around the $143.06 closing price and $10.51 TTM EPS.
+The audited three-year framework produced a bearish area near $93, a base area near $149, and a bullish area near $193 before dividends.
+The range is wide because DHI combines scale and cash returns with housing-cycle sensitivity and a trimmed fiscal 2026 outlook.

 Bullish case

-More likely if mortgage rates decline, net orders stay positive, incentives ease, gross margin stabilizes near or above current expectations, cash flow funds buybacks, and investors value DHI near 15x earnings.
+More likely if mortgage rates decline, net orders improve, the cancellation rate falls, incentives ease, home sales gross margin holds near 20.5% or higher, cash flow funds buybacks, and investors value DHI near 15x earnings.

 Base case

-More likely if EPS compounds around the low-to-mid single digits, fiscal 2026 revenue lands near company guidance, book value keeps rising, and the market keeps the stock near 13x earnings.
+More likely if EPS compounds in the low single digits, fiscal 2026 revenue lands near the updated $32.5 billion to $33.0 billion guidance, book value keeps rising, and the market keeps the stock near 13x earnings.

 Bearish case

-More likely if affordability worsens, incentives rise, finished inventory builds, cancellations increase, average selling prices fall faster than costs, and investors compress DHI toward a 10x earnings multiple.
+More likely if affordability worsens, incentives rise further, cancellations climb, finished inventory builds, average selling prices fall faster than costs, fiscal 2027 guidance is cut again, and investors compress DHI toward a 10x earnings multiple.

 DHI AI technical analysis